 I was dead set against yoga — convinced of its Hindu origin and singular intention to worship false gods.
 Someone I knew had experienced dark encounters during a yoga class.
 This further strengthened my resolve against the practice.

 At the same time, I yearned for a natural way to relieve physical and mental tension.
 As a deeply sensitive person, I struggle with anxiety and mental focus.
-I’ve never been athletic, so the restorative yoga classes appealed to me – just a little stretching with some time to sit quietly and contemplate God.
+I’ve never been athletic, so the gentler yoga classes appealed to me – just a little stretching plus time to sit quietly and contemplate God.

-I tend to hold my breath when stressed, and the yogic focus on breathing as a natural means for calming the nervous system intrigued me.
-I also knew the science behind yoga and its proven benefits.
+Since I tend to hold my breath when stressed, and the yogic focus on breathing as a natural means for calming the nervous system also intrigued me.
+I knew the science behind yoga and its proven benefits.

 Then, I discovered Holy Yoga.
 This practice has greatly impacted my life and the lives of many others for their good and God’s glory.